zurb/tribute/README.md

 ```

 #### Attaching to elements
 Once initialized, Tribute can be attached to an `input`, `textarea`, or an element that supports `contenteditable`.
-It also works in WYSIWYG iframes like TinyMCE.

 ```html
 <div id="caaanDo">I'm Mr. Meeseeks, look at me!</div>